Current Lab Members

 Cameron Neal and Andrea Granger were members of the lab during the 2021-22 academic year.
 Both contributed to a variety of projects, including drone building and indoor mapping.
 Cameron focused on Structure from Motion, and mapped the interior of Wallace Hall , and Andrea developed custom sensor packages using Arduino, RTK GPS, and temperature sensors.

 Sam Carani was a member of the lab from 2019 to 2021, and graduated with a master's degree in the Fall of 2021.
 Sam was a 2020 USGIF Scholarship Award Winner and a 2021 Esri Innovation Program winner.
+His work on using Deep Learning and drone photogrammetry was published in Natural Hazards.

 Jack Gonzales was a member of the lab from 2019 to 2021, and graduated with a master's degree in the Fall of 2021.
+Jack's project compared drone and pole photogrammetry for monitoring beach erosion and deposition.

 Jim Young was a member of the lab from 2019 to 2021, and graduated with a master's degree in the Summer of 2021.